ras-e/smart-door-lock/README.md

 - Combination of the Software Technology of Internet of Things course
 - System Analysis & Verification

-The case has the following predefined case description, however the project development has extended the base requirements.
+The case has the following predefined case description, however the project development has extended the requirements.

 > Short Description: Design and implementation of a smart door lock with a high level of trustworthiness.